amygurski/-National-Park-Campsite-Reservation/README.md

        b.
 A confirmation id is presented to the user once the reservation has been submitted.

 ### Data Sources
-Your application will have access to a Relational Database populated with data.
+The application had access to a Relational Database populated with data.